Summer is here!

 Kids bowl free is a program designed for the bowling centers to give back to their community.
 Children fifteen and under receive two free games a day throughout the summer.
 All you would have to pay for would be the shoe rental and any other member that would like to play.

-Kids Stake Free is program designed to provide parents a safe and fun environment for their children.
-Your child(ren) you sign up will receive two free sessions.
-Age requirements various and you would need to contact your skating center for further information.
+Kids Stake Free is a program designed to provide parents with a safe and fun environment for their children.
+Your child(ren) you sign up for will receive two free sessions.
+Age requirements vary and you would need to contact your skating center for further information.
 You would have to pay for the skates rental unless you have your own.
 If any other member would like to skate they would have to pay the original price.

 Fun Online Programs

-Literary Adventures for Kids- Is an online book club that takes you on a literary adventure into classic novels, modern literary works, classic poems, and picture books.
+Literary Adventures for Kids- This is an online book club that takes you on a literary adventure into classic novels, modern literary works, classic poems, and picture books.
 What I love about these online book clubs is that its more than just reading a book and answering questions.

 It helps you dig deeper into the story by sending you on rabbit trails as you adventure through your chosen book.
 So go on over and plan which adventure you will embark on this summer.
 Your adventure awaits!